Top 10 Best Sites

 Ask more of yourself.”

-There is a key element women must remember when it comes to men, dating and relationships: less is more.
+There is a key element women must remember when it comes to men in dating and relationships: less is more.

 Women often make their significant other more important than themselves.

-However, if he is not giving you what you want, then switch that around and make yourself more important than him.
+However, if a man is not giving you what you want, then switch that around and make yourself more important than him.